vedaant00/P11-Polestar-P2/README.md

 # 🌟 Polestar: Sentiment Analysis of Vehicle Interiors Project

 ## About The Project 📖
-This project is a collaboration between the University of Manchester and Polestar, focusing on sentiment analysis of vehicle interiors from online published opinions.
-We aim to evaluate media and driver feedback on materials and technologies used within electric vehicle interiors, supporting Polestar's commitment to sustainability and innovation.
+This project is a collaborative effort between Polestar and the University of Manchester, leveraging sentiment analysis to gain insights into opinions about electric vehicle interiors.
+By analyzing feedback from online forums, news articles, and social media, the project evaluates user perceptions of materials and technologies, supporting Polestar's commitment to sustainability and innovation in electric mobility.

+## Key Highlights 🌟
+- **Objective:** Assess media and driver sentiment on electric vehicle interiors.
+- **Scope:** Evaluate opinions on materials, designs, and technologies to aid Polestar's design decisions.
+- **Impact:** Help Polestar align product innovations with user preferences and sustainability goals.

 ## Project Timeline 📅
 - **Week 1-2:** Initiation - Kick-off, requirement gathering, scope definition, KPI identification, and project plan drafting.